austinsonger/AutoPilot-for-POAM/docs/configurationFindings.md

 # configurationFindings Function

-## Overview
-This function manages configuration findings in a Google Spreadsheet.
+> This function manages configuration findings in a Google Spreadsheet.
 When a row in the "Configuration Findings" sheet is marked as a "False Positive," the function moves that row to the "Closed POA&M Items" sheet and deletes it from the original sheet.

 ## Key Steps
 1. **Retrieve Required Sheets**: